News

 Biography

 Katina joined VCR in 2019 excited and motivated to help families, parents, and children by sharing her life experiences, prior work experience, and her education.
-She serves as a Family Support Partner, brining lived experience to her role of walking alongside families.
+She serves as a Family Support Partner, bringing lived experience to her role of walking alongside families.
 She helps connect families to the resources that can help them be their best version of themselves.

 Outside of VCR Katina enjoys spending time with her four boys, expressing their spiritual beliefs, and networking and meeting new people from all walks of life.